-B. Riley FBR, Inc., an underwriter of this offering and a member of the Financial Industry Regulatory Authority, or FINRA, has several relationships with the Company, including: Daniel Shribman is our Chief Executive Officer and our Chief Financial Officer and the President of B. Riley Principal Investments, LLC and Chief Investment Officer of B. Riley Financial, affiliates of B. Riley FBR, Inc. could have a "conflict of interest" within the meaning of Rule 5121 of the Conduct Rules of FINRA.
+B. Riley FBR, Inc., an underwriter of this offering and a member of the Financial Industry Regulatory Authority, or FINRA, has several relationships with the Company, including: (i) Kenneth Young is our Chief Executive Officer and the President of B. Riley Financial Inc., an affiliate of B. Riley FBR, Inc. and (ii) Daniel Shribman is our Chief Financial Officer and the President of B. Riley Principal Investments, LLC, an affiliate of B. Riley FBR, Inc. Therefore, B. Riley FBR, Inc. could have a "conflict of interest" within the meaning of Rule 5121 of the Conduct Rules of FINRA.
 Accordingly, this offering will be made in compliance with the applicable provisions of FINRA Rule 5121, which requires that a "qualified independent underwriter," as defined by the FINRA rules, participate in the preparation of the registration statement and exercise the usual standards of due diligence with respect to the registration statement that an underwriter would exercise on its own behalf.
 Chardan Capital Markets, LLC is acting as the qualified independent underwriter.
-Chardan Capital Markets, LLC will receive \$100,000 of the underwriting discount for acting as the qualified independent underwriter and will not be reimbursed any expenses incurred as a qualified independent underwriter.
+Chardan Capital Markets, LLC, which is also acting as an underwriter to the offering, will not receive any separate consideration for acting as the qualified independent underwriter.